Car Air Conditioning Service

 By getting an annual Car air conditioner service you may help protect your system from costly breakdowns now and in the future - and a well serviced Car Air Conditioning system actually saves you money because it results in a reduction of fuel being burned.

 Your vehicle should be taken to a qualified workshop such as Vehicle Tech regularly to ensure the air conditioner system continues performing as it should as well as having the mechanics advise you on the condition of the entire car.

-Repco Authorised Car Service mechanics perform a 65 point safety check with every service and are able to alert you to any items that may need replacing in the near future or those that are already worn beyond repair.
+Repco Authorised Car Service mechanics perform a 65 Point Vehicle Inspection report with every service and are able to alert you to any items that may need replacing in the near future or those that are already worn beyond repair.